lupyuen/iotapps/README.md

 0. For info, warning and error messages by send_loop.sh, see /home/pi/send_loop.log

-0. Disable the desktop shell to save power
+0. Disable the graphical desktop shell to save power: http://ask.xmodulo.com/disable-desktop-gui-raspberry-pi.html